PowerMTA VirtualMTA & Domain Policies Explained (With Real-World Examples)

 • Microsoft reacts to complaints quickly

-Sending without domain policies almost guarantees 421 rate limits and temporary deferrals.
+Sending without properly tuned domain policies almost guarantees 421 rate limits and temporary deferrals.

 Domain Policy Example (Gmail)